Magmas-Lounge/Mod-Lang-Fixes-Resourcepack/README.md

 # Mod Lang Fixes Resourcepack

+**PLEASE NOTE:** I am very well aware that these issues can be fixed via CraftTweaker scripts.
+However, this is meant for those who want a drop-in way of doing things, and do not want to fiddle around.

 A simple resourcepack which fixes missing and/or incorrect lang entries in other mods.

 **Supported Mods**